 - Once the test has completed successfully, we’ll be able to view various graphs and metrics to see how our website and system performed.
 You’ll see response times, concurrent users, and errors, if any occurred during the test.
 This gives us the data we need to make enhancements to ensure that our systems can handle the required number of users we set out to test.

 HTTP 2.0 Load Testing

 HTTP/2 will make our websites faster, simpler, and more robust to heavy traffic.
 The primary goal of HTTP/2 is to reduce latency by enabling multiplexing on request and response, minimizing the protocol overheads via header field compression, and support for request prioritization.
 Not only that, sites that utilize HTTP/2 are will see higher search rankings as Google uses them in their ranking factors.

 Testing the performance of your website can sometimes be an arduous process, but it’s critical to understand how you site responds to increases in traffic.
 However, using a solution like LoadView to test and validate the performance of your HTTP/2 website can make the whole process easy and effortless.
 With support for the latest protocols and technologies, you can ensure you users get the fast and consistent experience they deserve.

-If you would like to run performance tests for your HTTP/2 websites tests in LoadView, you can sign up for a free trial to get $20 in testing credits.
+If you would like to run performance tests for your HTTP/2 websites tests in LoadView, you can sign up for a free trial to get free testing.
 Get started testing now!

 We also offer private one-on-one LoadView demos with one of our performance engineers.
 They can guide you through the setup, scripting, and testing process.
 Get a comprehensive overview of the LoadView platform, its features, and capabilities.